 Making roads safer

-Drink driving is a factor in about one in every five crashes in NSW where someone is killed.
+Drink driving is a factor in about one in every seven crashes in NSW where someone is killed.

 Random breath testing started in 1982.
-Since then, fatal crashes involving alcohol have dropped from about 40 per cent of all fatalities to the 2012 level of 15 per cent.
+Since then, trauma from fatal crashes involving alcohol has dropped from about 40 per cent of all fatalities to the 2017 level of 15 per cent.
 Police conduct about 5 million breath tests each year in NSW.
 Every police car is a mobile RBT.

 Our Plan B campaign aims to change drink driving behaviour on the roads.
 It promotes positive choices for getting home safely after a night out and reinforces the safety message that if you drink, you should not drive.